 Managing growth can be challenging for a new start-up and ensuring you maintain a steady cash flow is vital to keep your car valet business running smoothly.
 Think about how you might sensibly reinvest your profits to grow organically as you build your reputation locally and beyond.

-Keir also warns that you need to think carefully about your price point to ensure you attract customers: “When I initially set up my car care company I tried to undercut the competition, this backfired for me.
-People don’t mind paying more for a better service.
-Don’t overcharge though; people aren’t going to use your business until you have a good reputation”
+Keir also warns that you need to think carefully about your price point to ensure you attract customers: “When I initially set up my car care company I tried to undercut the competition; this backfired for me.
+Don’t underprice to get work; people don’t mind paying more for a better service.
+Don’t overcharge though; people aren’t going to use your business until you have a good reputation”.

 So you’ve written a thorough and detailed business plan about how you’re going to set up your car wash business?
 Next, you need to consider the rules and regulations…